eclipse-edc/Connector/docs/README.md

 and overviews.
 Depending on your interests, you can take a look at one or more of the following.

 - **Adopter**: Adopters are the individuals and organizations that adopt Eclipse technology for inclusion in their own products and services.
-- **Developer**: Developers are Committers or Contributors.
-A Contributor is anybody who makes contributions to a Project.
+- **Developer**: Developers are committers or contributors.
+A contributor is anybody who makes contributions to a project.
 A committer is a software developer who has the necessary rights to make decisions regarding a Project.
 - **User**: Users use the project to realize use cases.
 They do not want to contribute code or customize the software; they want to use it as-is.
-Users provide valuable feedback and proof that a Project is useful and needed.
+Users provide valuable feedback and proof that a project is useful and needed.

-No matter what role you assign yourself to, if you want to become familiar with the EDC and its functionalities, please take a look at our [hands-on](./hands-on.md) section and samples.
+No matter what role you assign yourself to, if you want to become familiar with the EDC and its functionalities, please take a look at our [hands-on](overview/hands-on.md) section and samples.

 ### How to contribute